The International Trade Blog International Sales & Marketing

 By following these four steps, you can make sure your relationship with your freight forwarder is a productive, long-term success.
 In addition to your freight forwarder, there are a number of agencies and organizations that can help you make sure you’re doing everything you can to ensure a good relationship with all of your vendors.

-U.S. Customs and Border Protection, export.gov, and the Bureau of Industry and Security all have excellent websites that provide information on regulatory responsibilities, documentation requirements, filing requirements, country requirements, and more.
-They also offer helpful tips and instructions on various aspects of exporting as well as classes and webinars exporters can take advantage of.
+U.S. Customs and Border Protection, the International Trade Administration, and the Bureau of Industry and Security all have excellent websites that provide information on regulatory responsibilities, documentation requirements, filing requirements, country requirements, and more.
+They also offer helpful tips and instructions on various aspects of exporting.